 More and more console gamers have made the switch to a dedicated gaming monitor to pair with their Xbox One or PS4 to take advantage of what once were exclusive PC gaming features.
 TVs have the upper hand in terms of size and, depending on the technology, image quality.
 However, gamers have prioritized the fast, smooth, and responsive gaming experience that only monitors provide.
 Let us discuss three of the most significant differences between TVs and monitors for console gaming.

 This article explains the differences between TVs and monitors for gaming.
 You will find out why 4K monitor is a better choice for gaming.

-Summing up, monitors have lower input lag, faster response times, and higher refresh rate than TVs.
+Summing up, monitors have lower input lag, faster response times, and higher refresh rates than TVs.
 They are more responsive and allow you to enjoy competitive console gaming.
-Additionally, monitors are a bang for your buck if you would like to play both PC and console games.
+Additionally, monitors are excellent bang for your buck if you would like to play both PC and console games.
 TVs, on the other hand, are usually larger in size and more affordable and are more suitable for gaming in large spaces.